 - The U.S. National Debt is about to hit $22 trillion and we appear to be on track to increase this now by $1 trillion a year.

-These are all important points especially when you consider Lagarde’s warnings.
+These are all important points, especially when you consider Lagarde’s warnings.
 I want you to understand that debt does not equal prosperity.
 It means that people don’t have expendable income.
 It means that purchases are reduced.
 It means that budgets are tighter.
-It means that 40 percent of U.S. adults don’t have enough savings to cover a $400 emergency and it means that nearly half of all American families do not have any retirement savings which also means that we have a more government intervention on the way.
-Factor in things like inflation and increases taxes and you have a very big problem.
+It means that 40 percent of U.S. adults don’t have enough savings to cover a $400 emergency, and nearly half of all American families do not have any retirement savings, which also means that we have more government intervention on the way.
+Factor in inflation and increased taxes, and you have a very big problem.

-So if you’ve ever wondered why or how socialist ideas of redistribution could become so popular, here is your answer.
-The perception that crony-capitalism is the same thing as free-market capitalism is a dangerous one.
-And this narrative is often pushed by liberal and socialist leaning government employees that have the attention of your children each and every day.
+So if you’ve ever wondered why or how socialist redistribution ideas could become so popular, here is your answer.
+The perception that crony capitalism is the same as free-market capitalism is dangerous.
+And this narrative is often pushed by liberal and socialist-leaning government employees who have your children’s attention every day.
 That’s a bad omen.

-But that’s both a problem and clue for us.
-We need to keep in mind that socialism seems to rise when economic conditions directly and dramatically impact the lives of the working class.
-This fits perfectly with the cycles because we actually saw this leading into the last two cycles.
-Specifically, we saw this during the Industrial Revolution and during the Depression.
+But that’s both a problem and a clue for us.
+We need to remember that socialism seems to rise when economic conditions directly and dramatically impact the lives of the working class.
+This fits perfectly with the cycles because we saw this leading into the last two cycles.
+Specifically, we saw this during the Industrial Revolution and the Depression.

-The last cycle seems to stump some people though, so let me help clarify.
+The last cycle seems to stump some people, so let me help clarify.
 First, we cannot look at this from a “U.S. Only” perspective.
-If we look at history holistically for a moment, we can then appreciate that both Hitler and Mussolini (both socialists) gained their rise through economic and social hardships and then turned their governments into fascist organizations.
+Let’s look at history holistically for a moment.
+We can then appreciate that both Hitler and Mussolini (both socialists) gained their rise through economic and social hardships and then turned their governments into fascist organizations.
 This story has happened over and over again throughout the world.

-Second, I speculate that the reason socialism didn’t gain a stronger foothold in the United States during the last cycle is likely due the imagery of the Nazi’s (the National-Socialist German Workers’ Party).
-That imagery and narrative probably helped keep it from becoming as mainstream as it likely would have been otherwise.
-This is to say that socialists were correctly viewed as fascists (and vice versa) and as far as many American’s were concerned, these were REALLY bad guys and being associated with them would not go over well.
+Second, I speculate that socialism didn’t gain a stronger foothold in the United States during the last cycle is likely due to the imagery of the Nazis (the National-Socialist German Workers’ Party).
+That imagery and narrative probably helped keep it from becoming as mainstream as it would have been otherwise.
+This is to say that socialists were correctly viewed as fascists (and vice versa), and as far as many Americans were concerned, these were REALLY bad guys, and being associated with them would not go over well.

-Back to the future – I think it’s important to understand that our economic hardships are likely going to get harder in the near future.
+Back to the future – I think it’s important to understand that our economic hardships will likely get harder soon.
 This would also mean that socialism is about to make its grand entrance into our lives.
-Of course, we should remember the history lesson (and cautionary tale) that tells us that socialism will be voted in but it will require rifles to take away – that is to say if you’ve kept yours.
+Of course, we should remember the history lesson (and cautionary tale) that tells us that socialism will be voted in, but it will require rifles to take away – that is, if you’ve kept yours.

-Anyway, the point is that a change in the way the world does business is definitely about to happen and it’s likely going to hurt the average worker.
+Anyway, the point is that a change in how the world does business is definitely about to happen and will likely hurt the average worker.
 How or what that ultimately looks like… I don’t quite know yet.
-In a lot of ways though, that depends on people like you.
+In a lot of ways, though, that depends on people like you.
 Your decisions and support of various causes will help shape what is to come.
-For example, that’s why I pulled my money out of the bank and placed it into a credit union.
-It’s not a huge shift but it was a principled one all the same.
+For example, I pulled my money out of the bank and placed it into a credit union.
+It’s not a huge shift, but it was a principled one.
 There is a difference.

 The Coming Recession

 Yes, a recession is likely on the way.
-What goes up, must come down.
-At an economic forum that I attended just a few weeks ago, it was made clear that a recession is likely going to happen if it is not already underway.
-The lead economist from a local University made a solid case that there really wasn’t going to be much of a choice in it.
+What goes up must come down.
+At an economic forum I attended just a few weeks ago, it was made clear that a recession will likely happen if it is not already underway.
+The lead economist from a local University made a solid case that there wouldn’t be much of a choice in it.
 However, the severity of it seemed to be in debate.

-He stated that late 2019 or early 2020 was his best guess as to when we could expect to see it for what it was.
-He was unsure about how long it might last.
-However, he expressed that different areas of the United States (and world) would be impacted differently and that how people navigate it could greatly impact the outcome.
+He stated that late 2019 or early 2020 was his best guess when we could expect to see it for what it was.
+That is likely premature.
+He was also unsure about how long it might last.
+However, he expressed that different areas of the United States (and the world) would be impacted differently and how people navigate it could greatly impact the outcome.
 Will it spiral into something terrible?
 Let’s see what the banks are planning for.

 Well, the banks are talking about keeping QE indefinitely.
-The San Fran Fed President Mary Daly said that “US central bankers are currently debating whether it should confine its controversial tool of bond buying to purely emergency situations or if it should turn to that tool more regularly.”
+The San Fran Fed President Mary Daly said, “US central bankers are currently debating whether it should confine its controversial bond-building tool to purely emergency situations or if it should turn to that tool more regularly.”
 Not cool!

-The question we need to ask ourselves is “Why in the hell would they do that?”
-The answer is a complicated one but it becomes a little easier to see when you realize that all of this isn’t about “you” – it’s about “them“.
-They don’t really care about your problems and you are being lied to.
+We need to ask ourselves, “Why in the hell would they do that?”
+The answer is complicated, but it becomes a little easier to see when you realize that all of this isn’t about “you” – it’s about “them.”
+They don’t care about your problems, and you are being lied to.

 Let me help paint a picture for you by saying that perhaps things are simply not as peachy as some have tried to make it seem.
-Understand that a big part of economic health comes with “belief“.
-The mere belief that things are going okay, keeps you buying.
+Understand that a big part of economic health comes with “belief.”
+The mere belief that things are going okay keeps you buying.
 The message is being contorted to make you believe.
-This is why you see so much effort into telling you that things are good when you can simply look at your bank statements to see otherwise.
-For more on this, you might want to watch “The Century of the Self” and “End of the Road: How Money Became Worthless“.
+This is why you see so much effort into telling yourself that things are good when you can simply look at your bank statements to see otherwise.
+You might want to watch “The Century of the Self” and “End of the Road: How Money Became Worthless.”

 Former Fed Chair Janet Yellen says the Fed’s next move could be a rate cut.
 Duh!
-Unfortunately, everyone is so distracted with the pony show being presented to us that we are missing something very big.
-I hope you really pay attention to this.
+Unfortunately, everyone is so distracted with the pony show being presented to us that we miss something very big.
+I hope you pay attention to this.

-Banks reduced interest rates to zero (or close to zero) during the last global financial crisis in the effort to boost growth.
+Banks reduced interest rates to zero (or close to zero) during the last global financial crisis to boost growth.
 This was great for a minute.
-However, that also meant that people where not really making money on investments or deposits.
+However, that also meant that people were not making money on investments or deposits.

 So think about how banks make money.
-They will earn interest from your deposits, interest from lending your money out to other customers and for fees and so on.
+They will earn interest from your deposits, interest from lending your money out to other customers and for fees, and so on.
 But when rates are low (or zero), it becomes harder for them to make money.
-Which means you won’t see much of a return either.
+This means you won’t see much of a return either.

-You’re not being shown the truth of the matter so this may sound a little off.
-After all, it’s economic victory after victory as far as the news is concerned – even when they are trying to say it’s not attributed to Trump (which by the way, is deliberate divisiveness and distraction).
-Use Occam’s Razor though.
-Why would they need to be preparing to cut rates again?
-The answer might be as simple as “because things are not as they seem“.
+You’re not being shown the truth of the matter, so this may sound a little off.
+After all, it’s economic victory after victory as far as the news is concerned – even when they are trying to say it’s not attributed to Trump (which, by the way, is deliberate divisiveness and distraction).
+Use Occam’s Razor, though.
+Why would they need to be prepared to cut rates again?
+The answer might be as simple as “because things are not as they seem.”

-Now, considering how low rates already are, to what level could the banks possibly cut interest rates to?
+Now, considering how low rates are, to what level could the banks possibly cut interest rates?
 The answer is an unsettling one.
 Negative Rates!
-This is where instead of getting a modest return for basically lending money to your bank via deposit, now you will be forced to pay your bank for the privilege of allowing of them to make money off of your deposits.
+This is where instead of getting a modest return for lending money to your bank via deposit, now you will be forced to pay your bank for the privilege of allowing them to make money off of your deposits.
 Also, not cool!

-It seems far-fetched but the truth is that central banks are already discussing it and figuring out ways to sell it.
-This is not to say it’s “right“, because it’s not.
-Our Founders made it quite clear what they thought of banking institutions and our Founders look like geniuses right about now because of their words and actions.
-Regardless, the powers that be are already getting people used to the idea.
+It seems far-fetched, but the truth is that central banks are already discussing it and figuring out ways to sell it.
+This is not to say it’s “right” because it’s not.
+Our Founders made it quite clear what they thought of banking institutions, and our Founders look like geniuses now because of their words and actions.
+Regardless, the powers are already getting people used to the idea.

-It gets worse though.
-Your response to all of this might be something along the lines of “Forget that… I’ll just keep my cash out of the bank.”
+It gets worse, though.
+Your response to all of this might be something like “Forget that… I’ll just keep my cash out of the bank.”
 Well, they have already thought of that and are working to remedy it.
-In fact, the IMF is already talking about the importance of issuing electronic money instead of paper money because electronic money can’t be stuffed under any mattress in an effort to avoid negative interest rates.
+In fact, the IMF is already talking about the importance of issuing electronic money instead of paper money because electronic money can’t be stuffed under any mattress to avoid negative interest rates.
 You’ve been warned.

 Essentially, they know that “The existence of cash prevents central banks from cutting interest rates much below zero.”
-Their big idea seems to be forcing compliance of negative rates by going paper-less.
-They will likely sell this as a benefit to you and it will likely be coupled with socialist agenda and law but make no mistake, this is a very bad sign of things to come if the economy doesn’t rebound and if we don’t clean up the mess we have created in regard to the ever-expanding government and nanny-state.
-Also keep in mind that while physical cash could potentially save you from the negative interest rates, only gold and silver can protect your actual buying power.
-Again, our Founders were pretty smart guys (ref: Article 1 Sec 10).
+Their big idea seems to force compliance with negative rates by going paperless.
+They will likely sell this as a benefit to you.
+It will likely be coupled with a socialist agenda and law but make no mistake, this is a terrible sign of things to come if the economy doesn’t rebound and if we don’t clean up the mess, we have created regarding the ever-expanding government and nanny-state.
+Also, remember that while physical cash could potentially save you from negative interest rates, only gold and silver can protect your buying power.
+Again, our Founders were pretty smart (ref: Article 1 Sec 10).

-I know it sucks and I know it’s not the best news but you are likely going to have some decisions to make in regard to your finances.
+I know it sucks, and I know it’s not the best news, but you will likely have some decisions to make regarding your finances.
 Granted, I know that not everyone agrees with my assessments.
 That’s fine too.
 I just want you to think about all of this in broader terms.

 The Global Conflict

 Since I’m commenting on the cycles, I suppose I should go ahead and provide a few updates concerning the conflict side of it.
 Again, these are just updates and should be regarded as supplemental to the various works provided in previous years.
-I’m not going to explain their place as I feel I have done an adequate job in previous posts and books.
+I will not explain their place as I feel I have done an adequate job in previous posts and books.

-I think it’s amusing at the number of people who have scoffed at several of the ideas I have provided surrounding this potential conflict but recent weeks have provided plenty of validation.
+I think it’s amusing at the number of people who have scoffed at several of the ideas I have provided surrounding this potential conflict.
+Still, recent weeks have provided plenty of validation.
 So pay attention and look back at some of my previous work if you’re confused.
-Below are just some of the articles that I’ve reviewed in recent days (to give you an idea of what is brewing).
+Below are just some of the articles I’ve reviewed recently (to give you an idea of what is brewing).

 - In a National Threat Assessment 2019 report released last Tuesday demonstrated that Russia is consistently building up its military capabilities in Kaliningrad.